1024mb/mse-yugioh-template-remastered-spanish/README.md

     - Fixed the foil stamps of Pendulum cards, they weren't properly configured.
     - Fixed position of foils on the Standard template, it was a little off.
     - Fixed Attribute not changing automatically when choosing Spell and Trap card types.
+    - Fixed description of Bandai cards not shown in the "Description" column.
 - v0.x **[Unreleased - WIP - Planned]**
     - Added Standard Extra template.
     - Added Standard Extra resources in high quality.
     - Added new custom attributes to the Standard Extra template, replacing the old custom ones as I don't have them in high quality nor did I found them on the Internet.
-Credits for the new awesome custom attributes goes to GraysoGoodwn from DevianArt.
+Credits for the new awesome custom attributes goes to GraysoGoodwn from DeviantArt.

 ## Known Glitches <small>(yeah, you read it right)</small>

-- It's better to set zoom to 90% so the full card can be seen while editing.
+- It's better to set the zoom to 90% so the full card can be seen while editing.
 - Levels (Stars, Spell/Trap type icons) may be shown by MSE as if they were very close to each other (this is more notorious with Stars because you usually add more than just one).
 Don't mind this, they are with the correct separation, if you want to see how the card will really look you have to set the zoom to 200% or just export the card and zoom the exported PNG with your favorite viewer.
 - Words are not splitting when they are too large to fit in the same line, instead the whole word is being pushed to the next line and a big empty space is left.
 I haven't looked much into this so I don't know if it can be fixed or if it's hard-coded into MSE so in the mean time you should separate the words manually with an space.
 - Description is always written in italics.
 I'm currently looking to fix this because is annoying, hopefully I will discover how to change this.